BonsaiAI/bonsaiai.github.io/source/includes/_cli-install-guide.html.md

 ```
 pip install bonsai-cli
-bonsai configure # for authentication
+bonsai -a configure # for authentication
 ```

 > Python 3